hamid-martinez/LARC/electrical/README.md

   title="Optional title"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

 <p align="justify">The only missing connections are for the GPIO pins of the arduino.
-They can be altered, bu the code shoudl be modified accordingly.
+They can be altered, but the code should be modified accordingly.
 The connections are as follows: </p>

 - For the encoders in every motor: